mattrussi/gitlab-com-runbooks/metrics-catalog/gitlab-slis/README.md

 ### <a id="implementation">Implementation</a>

-In order to create your own SLIs, first you need to instrument your program.
-You can either add a new apdex or an error rate counter, or both.
+Here's a summary of how an SLI is implemented.

 We use [Prometheus](https://prometheus.io/) to implement the SLI metrics.
 The GitLab Docs covering the GitLab Application SLIs and how to instrument the application using the SLI library can be seen [here](https://docs.gitlab.com/ee/development/application_slis).

+In order to create your own SLI, first you need to instrument your program.
+You can either add a new apdex or an error rate counter, or both.

-After your program is instrumented, we need to add a definition to our [SLI library in runbooks](metrics-catalog/gitlab-slis/library.libsonnet).
-This is will allow the [metrics-catalog](metrics-catalog) to consume the new SLI to generate new alerts and include in the [error budget for stage groups](https://handbook.gitlab.com/handbook/engineering/error-budgets/).
+After your program is instrumented, we need to add a definition to our [SLI library in Runbooks](metrics-catalog/gitlab-slis/library.libsonnet).
+This is will allow the [metrics-catalog](metrics-catalog) to consume the new SLI to generate new alerts and include the SLI's time series data in the [error budget for stage groups](https://handbook.gitlab.com/handbook/engineering/error-budgets/).
 The [Application SLI Violations dashboard](https://dashboards.gitlab.net/d/general-application-sli-violations/general3a-application-sli-violations?orgId=1&from=now-7d%2Fm&to=now%2Fm&timezone=utc&var-PROMETHEUS_DS=mimir-gitlab-gprd&var-environment=gprd&var-environment-2=gprd&var-stage=main&var-product_stage=$__all&var-stage_group=$__all&var-component=rails_request) can later be used to drill down the error budget.

 Definition fields: